SuganyaAK/Bouncing-Ball/README.md

-# Bouncing-Ball

 BouncingBall is an animation project that displays a bouncing ball inside a specified frame.
 Frame size can be decided during the runtime.
 This project uses state monads.

 Representation